Small scale turbulence alongside with large scale turbulence in a z=1.87 star Forming Galaxy with outflowing wind, revealed by Multi-point structure functions: Discussion

-\citet{Goldman2024} found evidence for a large scale ($6.43 $ kpc) compressible turbulence in the ism of the galaxy CSWA13 t a (redshift $z=1.87$).
-That turbulence was found in both the velocity field of the nebular gas and in the velocity field of the outflowing wind.
-The timescale of the turbulence on the largest scale is $455$Myr for the velocity field of the nebular gas and $523$ Myr for the velocity field of the outflowing wind.

-In the present work we obtained evidence for a small scale turbulence (largest spatial scale $l_s=240$ pc for the nebular gas velocity field and $l_s=290$ pc for the outflowing wind velocity field).
-For each of the velocity fields the small scale turbulence dominates over the large scale turbulence at the spatial scale $l_s$.
+The 5-point and 6-point structure functions of figure \ref{SFs_v50} exhibit an additional break at $l_s \sim$1.5 kpc with a plateau width of $\sim$500 pc.
+The small scale turbulence velocity at this break is $\sim$9.1\ km/s and the associated timescale is $\sim$162 Myr; a value close to that of the smaller $l_s\sim$290 pc.

+The estimated value of the large scale turbulence velocity at this scale is $\sim$3.5 km/s; smaller by a factor of $\sim$2.6 than the small scale turbulence velocity.

+The decrease in the multi-point structure functions in figures \ref{SFs_v_neb} and \ref{SFs_v50} at lags $\sim$(5-6) kpc are due to the proximity to the edge of the $x$ axis and are not break points.
+0.5 cm The data of \citet{Vasan+2025} dose not include the uncertainties of the two velocity fields.
+If they would have been available, the uncertainties of the structure functions could have been evaluated in the following procedure.
+Generating, for example, 1000 simulated velocity fields in which the velocity at a given position is randomly displaced from the observational velocity and is within the observational uncertainty.
+The structure function of each of the simulated velocity fields would be computed and the standard deviation of the resulting ensemble of structure functions would be taken as the uncertainty of the structure function.
+0.5 cm

-The large spatial scale of the large scale turbulence as well as the large timescale suggest that it has been generated by a merger or tidal interaction that were followed by intense star formation that could have been assisted also by the large scale compressible turbulence itself \citep{Gerrard+federrath2026}.
+The large spatial scale of the large scale turbulence studied by \citet{Goldman2024} as well as its large timescale suggest that it has been generated by a merger or tidal interaction that were followed by intense star formation that could have been assisted also by the large scale compressible turbulence itself \citep{Gerrard+federrath2026}.

-The small scale turbulence, is probably part of the feedback of the star formation, The value of $l_s$ suggests large star clusters or sub-clumps of the large clumps observed in this galaxy, as generators of the small scale turbulence, probably by intens stellar winds from massive stars.
+The small scale turbulence, is probably part of the feedback to the star formation.
+The values of $l_s\sim$240 pc and $l_s\sim$290 pc suggest large star clusters or sub-clumps of the large clumps observed in this galaxy, as generators of the small scale turbulence, probably by intens stellar winds from massive stars.

+The small scale turbulence with $l_s \sim$1.5 kpc has a largest scale comparable to the size of the large clumps in that galaxy.
+This suggests that the latter are the drivers of this turbulence,

+The timescale of this small scale turbulence is very close to that with $l_s \sim$290 pc, implying that the two were generated at roughly the same time.

+An interesting question is wether the large and small scale turbulence interact.
+The fact that the timescales of the small scale turbulence are smaller by a factor of ~2 than those of the large scale turbulence at the break points, suggests that there is no interaction.

+The timescale of the large scale turbulence on the largest spatial scale is $\sim$500 Myr; implying that this is also the look-back time to its generation event.
+The timescale of the small scale turbulence is $\sim$150 Myr, The timescale associated with the large scale velocity gradients are $\leq\sim$50 Myr.
+This is also the age of the young stars.

+The emerging picture is that the small scale turbulence as well as the velocity gradients were generated on the background of the large scale turbulence.